Finding the Best Truck Accident Lawyers in Michigan

 - The severity of the injury: A truck accident can result in a wide range of severe injuries.
 The types of injuries include spinal cord injuries leading to paralysis, traumatic brain injuries, disfigurement, amputation, and even wrongful death.

 Steps to Take After a Commercial Truck Accident

 If you are involved in a collision with a commercial truck, and you are in a condition to do so, these are the things you should do immediately:

-- Contact a truck accident attorney immediately.
-If you’re involved in a truck accident in the state of Michigan, contact an experienced personal injury lawyer at Cochran, Kroll & Associates, P.C.
+- Contact a truck accident attorney immediately: If you’re involved in a truck accident in Michigan, contact an experienced personal injury lawyer at Cochran, Kroll & Associates, P.C.

 What is the Truck’s Black Box, and What Does it Track?

 Like airplanes, trucks have a black box, an electronic recording device that tracks the driver’s driving time, also known as an Electronic Control Module (ECM) or Event Data Recorder (EDR).